dotnet/AspNetCore.Docs/aspnetcore/host-and-deploy/azure-apps/index.md

 When an app setting is created or modified in the Azure Portal and the **Save** button is selected, the Azure App is restarted.
 The environment variable is available to the app after the service restarts.

-When an app uses the [Generic Host](xref:fundamentals/host/generic-host), environment variables are loaded into the app's configuration when <xref:Microsoft.Extensions.Hosting.Host.CreateDefaultBuilder%2A> is called to build the host.
-For more information, see <xref:fundamentals/host/generic-host> and the [Environment Variables Configuration Provider](xref:fundamentals/configuration/index#environment-variables).
+Environment variables are loaded into the app's configuration when [CreateBuilder](/dotnet/api/microsoft.aspnetcore.builder.webapplication.createbuilder) is called to build the host.
+For more information, see the [Environment Variables Configuration Provider](xref:fundamentals/configuration/index#environment-variables).

 :::moniker-end
 :::moniker range="< aspnetcore-3.0"